reactabular/reactabular/docs/search/introduction.md

 Reactabular comes with search helpers.
-It consists of search algorithms that can be applied to the data.
-Just like with sorting, you have to apply it to the data just before rendering.
+It consists of search algorithms that can be applied to the rows.
+Just like with sorting, you have to apply it to the rows just before rendering.
 A column is considered searchable in case it has a unique `property` defined.

 The general workflow goes as follows:

 1. Set up a `Search` control that outputs a query in `{<column>: <query>}` format.
 If `<column>` is `all`, then the search will work against all columns.
 Otherwise it will respect the exact columns set.
-2. Before rendering the data, perform `search.multipleColumns({ columns, query })(data)`.
-This will filter the data based on the passed `data`, `columns` definition, and `query`.
+2. Before rendering the rows, perform `search.multipleColumns({ columns, query })(rows)`.
+This will filter the rows based on the passed `rows`, `columns` definition, and `query`.
 A lazy way to do this is to filter at `render()` although you can do it elsewhere too to optimize rendering.
-3. Pass the filtered data to `Table`.
+3. Pass the filtered rows to `Table`.

 **Example:**